 Pharming is one of the oldest public biotech companies in Europe with a low market cap of roughly €150M.
 The company develops recombinant proteins, based on its transgenic animal production platform.
 Its lead drug is a recombinant human C1 esterase inhibitor (Ruconest) approved for the treatment of hereditary angioedema.

-Pharming recently reacquired all commercial rights for Ruconest from Valeant in its key market North America for €120M, which is expected to have substantial impact on profits and share prices of the company.
+Pharming recently reacquired all commercial rights for Ruconest from Valeant in its key market North America for €120M, which is expected to have a substantial impact on profits and share prices of the company.
 Additionally, Pharming is currently developing a production platform for the recombinant human Factor VIII for treatment of Haemophilia A.

 MIMETAS is developing Organs-on-a-Chip, which are microfluidic tissue models that mimic basic organ-to-organ coupling.
 Their OrganoPlate allows for high-throughput toxicology testing and drug screening in various functional tissue and organ contexts.